Manuscript Collection

 Scope and Content Note

-The Smith Kitchens Civil War Diary was a running diary describing various battles and the everyday tribulations endured by the common Confederate soldier during the American Civil War.
-The diary was kept by Sargent Smith Kitchens of Company A, 17th Regiment South Carolina Volunteers from 1861-1865 and contains 72 pages on text.
-Smith Kitchens was born in June 1826 and was the son of Zach Kitchens and survived the war and lived to an old age.
-Two brothers, Charles and William, both served with Smith Kitchens and died in the war.
+The Smith Kitchen (also spelled Kitchens and Ketchen) Civil War Diary is a running diary describing various battles and the everyday tribulations endured by the common Confederate soldier during the American Civil War.
+The diary was kept by Sargent Smith Kitchen (1826-1914) of Company A, 17th Regiment South Carolina Volunteers from 1861-1865 and contains 72 pages on text.
+Smith Kitchen was born in June 1826 to Zachariah and Nancy Smith Kitchen.
+He had two brothers, Charles and William, both served with Smith Kitchen and died in the war.

 Provenance

-The Smith Kitchens Civil War Diary was given to the Archives by John Porter Gaston on August 5, 1987.
+The Smith Kitchen Civil War Diary was given to the Archives by John Porter Gaston on August 5, 1987.

 Copyright